yptheangel/opencv-starter-pack/python/examples/Edge_Detection/Edge_Detection.md

 output.
 The edge map of some detectors includes explicit information about the position and strength of edges, their orientation, and the scale.

+Changing the threshold values in the code can improve the resulting edge detected image.

 ## Example
 **Edge detection result**